Guide to Vertebrate Fossils of the Calvert Cliffs

 Fossil Vertebrate Identification Guide for the Calvert Cliffs of Maryland and the Horsehead Cliffs of Virginia.

-Besides the countless shark fossils found in the Miocene deposits of the Chesapeake bay, other vertebrates are also found.
+Besides the countless Fossil Shark Teeth found in the Miocene deposits of the Chesapeake bay, other vertebrates are also found.

 The Calvert and Choptank seas of the Miocene were home to numerous Cetacea (whale and dolphin type animals), Seals, Turtles, Salt water Crocodiles, and even Manatees.